top of page

 1. Introduction: Present the concept/argument to be examined

-2. Body: Analyze underlying assumptions and connections
+2. Body: Analyse underlying assumptions and connections

-3. Conclusion: Summarize key findings and implications
+3. Conclusion: Summarise key findings and implications

 Evaluate (8 marks) - Weigh up strengths and limitations